mohan056/Image-Editing-Software/README.md

 ## Project Directory

-This is the project directory for Medical Image editing software.
+This is the project directory for CSCI-3081.

 ### CSE Lab Machines (Supported)